Flixbox/songseeker-card-generator/README.md

 Make sure your CSV file includes headers and the data is separated by commas.

 An example can be found in `data/example-youtube-songs.csv`.

-## FAQ

-- I'm getting a lot of `uncaught attribute` messages.

-The Musicbrainz API is used to double-check each song's release date.
-Unfortunately the library used to check this data appears to be a little bit out of date.
-The warnings appear to have no effect.

 ## Contributing